basicallygit/xorcrypt/README.md

 ```

 ### !!
-XOR ciphers are NOT cryptographically secure, especially not with a 1 letter key
+XOR ciphers are NOT cryptographically secure, especially not with a 1 letter key <br>
 1 letter keys are vulnerable to frequency analysis and are obviously not hard to brute force